Jwink3101/PyFiSync/FAQs.md

 The simple answer is, at the time, I didn't know much SQL.
 And building out `ldtable` was a lot of fun.
 It is very useful for in-memory data queries.
 The more complex answer is that `ldtable` is much easier.
 Since I do not know all attributes until PyFiSync is instantiated, I would need a variable schema.
 And since I may or may not query on different combinations of attributes, I would need many table indicies.

 Also, `ldtable` has proven to be sufficiently performant.
 Even on my 60,000 item (~200gb) photo collection.
 The database is well within memory constraints.
 I may consider SQLite in the future though.

+## When should I use rsync+SSH vs rclone?

+First of all, if you want *anything* other than ssh or local, you *need* to use rclone.
+If you plan to use SFTP in rclone, use the ssh+rsync mode!

+If you are interested in SSH-based remotes, you are almost universally better off using the rsync+SSH mode.
+First and foremost, rclone does not support any kind of transfer deduplication while rsync is built around it!
+With rsync, if only a small part of the file changes, only those changes (plus some overhead) are transfered.

+Furthermore, in ssh+rsync mode, you can have things like a hash database (if set and using hashes) to greatly speed things up.
+And, all opperations are done on a persistant tunnel.

+## Why do you still support Python 2?

+When I first wrote PyFiSync, I didn't use Python 3!
+Part of that was because at work, I was limited to Python 2 and part of it was just that I learned on Python 2.
+However, when I made the transition to Python 3 for my own stuff, I made PyFiSync compatible with both.

+At this point, it is pretty easy to maintain that.
+If in the future I want to use a Python 3 only feature, I will probably just drop Python 2.